junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 <br>

-"Look who finally decide to join," River jokes as they walk back the group.
-Tardis looks fresh and new, showing no sign of charred, burning mark from the explosion, even the light bulb on top of the machine spins cheerfully and brightly.
+"Look who finally decides to join," River jokes as they walk back to the group.
+Tardis looks fresh and new, showing no sign of charred, burning marks from the explosion, even the light bulb on top of the machine spins cheerfully and brightly.

-"I see someone has finally figured *something* out."
-Amy says, eyeing their shared grins and holding hands.
+"I see someone has finally figured *something* out," Amy says, eyeing their shared grins and holding hands.

 Dean blushes slightly.
 "Thanks to you," he says half-jokingly.